ContextLab/leetcode-solutions/README.md

 <img src="https://github.com/ContextLab/leetcode-solutions/assets/9030494/867a1f48-19c9-4f71-967e-88c032d9a52d" width="350" height="350"/>

-_**Note:** Our group is currently taking a break from grinding leetcode.
-The table below will continue to update automatically, but newer problems likey won't have their solutions provided.
-Pull requests will still be supported and reviewed if others would like to contribute solutions._

-## 🤖 Auto-Solver
+## Auto-solver 🤖

-We've added an automatic solver that uses OpenAI's GPT-5-mini to generate solutions for each day's problem!
+As of [November 5, 2025](https://en.wikipedia.org/wiki/Guy_Fawkes_Night), we've added an automatic solver that uses OpenAI's [GPT-5-mini](https://platform.openai.com/docs/models/gpt-5-mini) to generate solutions for each day's problem!
 Every day at 00:01 UTC, the system automatically:
 - Fetches the daily LeetCode problem
 - Generates a thoughtful solution with explanations
 - Commits the solution as `gpt5-mini.md` in the problem's folder